holderlb/wumpus-world-simulator/README.md

 set the PYTHONPATH environment variable to your working directory, where pywumpsim and PyAgent.py reside.

-Next, you will make all your changes to the PyAgent.py file.
-You will see five functions in the file: PyAgent\_Constructor, PyAgent\_Destructor, PyAgent\_Initialize, PyAgent\_Process, and PyAgent\_GameOver.
-These five functions are called by their counterparts in the Agent.h and Agent.cc files.
-You can see how this is done in PyAgent.h and PyAgent.cc files, BUT DO NOT MODIFY THESE FILES.
-The only file you should change is PyAgent.py.
-Note that the PyAgent\_Process function takes the five separate percepts, rather than a Percept class instance, and the PyAgent\_Process function should return one of the six actions defined in the Action.py file.
+Next, you will make all your changes to the Agent.py file.
+This file contains the Agent class consisting five methods: \_\_init\_\_, \_\__del\_\_, Initialize, Process, and GameOver.
+Note that the Process method takes a percept class as defined in Percept.py.
+The Process function should return one of the six actions defined in Action.py.

-Once you've finished your PyAgent.py file, simply run the 'pywumpsim' program to test your agent.
-The PyAgent.py file and the 'pywumpsim' executable must be in the same directory.
+Once you've finished your Agent.py file, simply run the 'pywumpsim' program to test your agent.
+The Agent.py file and the 'pywumpsim' executable must be in the same directory.
 The 'pywumpsim' program accepts all the options described above for 'wumpsim'.
-And there is no need to recompile 'pywumpsim' after changes to PyAgent.py; this file is reloaded everytime 'pywumpsim' is executed.
+And there is no need to recompile 'pywumpsim' after changes to Agent.py; this file is reloaded everytime 'pywumpsim' is executed.

 Happy hunting!